DebonairSM/job-apply/docs/LEADS_SYSTEM_IMPLEMENTATION.md

 ## Overview

-The LinkedIn Leads Management System has been implemented as a modular extension to the existing job automation platform.
+The LinkedIn Leads Management System has been implemented as a modular extension to the Opp Scraper platform.
 The system scrapes 1st degree LinkedIn connections filtered by location (United States by default) and stores them for future outreach.

 ## System Architecture